kitallis/WAP/README.md

 * Run `make release=1` for a release build
 * Run `make all release=1` to build and install the binary on to the RPi (specify your RPi address in the `Makefile`)

-The crontab command that I use:
+Run `./wap` to see the usage.
+The command that I use on my crontab:

 ```bash
 cd $HOME/wap && ./wap 12 120000 20000